jcoreNL/docker-101-workshop/README.md

 directory we’re in, which has to be the one which has the data\_dir directory as its subfolder.
 This is needed because the `-v` option requires absolute paths.
 Please note that the `$(pwd)` command will not work in Windows.
-In Windows you need to use a full path with backslashes (forward slashes if you use git-bash):
+In Windows you need to use a path with backslashes (forward slashes if you use git-bash):

     docker run -it -v C:\Users\<user>\Documents\data_dir:/opt/host_data alpine sh

+    IN POWERSHELL:
+    docker run -it -v ${PWD}\data_dir:/opt/host_data alpine sh

+    IN COMMAND PROMPT:
+    docker run -it -v %cd%\data_dir:/opt/host_data alpine sh

 If you go to that folder in your container and type `ls` you should see a list of the files you created in the data\_dir folder earlier.
 The